 Some point to the compass button in the map manipulation view (shown above), but that is not a normal viewing screen, and the compass serves more as a toggle button between 2D-North Up view and 2D-Route Up view.
 You can change from the cockpit view to the map manipulation view by swiping the screen or by moving the Commander knob up/down/left/right (rotating the knob zooms in/out).

 Anyways, it appears that a compass has been added to the primary screen to make up for the deficiency in the Navigation screens (and no Heads-Up Display).
-The 2018 124 Spider will also come with the upgraded Multi-Information TFT Display, but you’ll need to order the Technology package to get it in the Classica model.
+The 2018 124 Spider is also supposed to come with the upgraded Multi-Information TFT Display, but if so, you’ll need to order the Technology package to get it in the Classica model.

 I wonder if it will include a turbo boost gauge 😉